latazzajones/Intro-to-Programming-Using-Ruby/README.md

 * More review of the command line.
 * Homework
 	* **V+T need to create an assignment here!**

+## Class 3
+* More review of the command line
+* Explain git
+* Methods
+* 10-15 min work time.
+To do the problems in 5.6!!
+YAY you're programming!
+* run the program as you're building it to test.
+* Set up github account and push.
+Check out some rad repos that already exist ...
+	* **add examples**
+	* odin?
+	* our pages?
+* Skip toc exercise.
+* Git!
+* Homework
+	* Angry boss - HAVE FUN WITH IT!
+	* make 3 commits
+	* try and push them to github

+##Class 4
+* Chapters 7 and 8 including arrays and iterators!
+* Resources - what's next -
+* hack nights
+* ruby monk
+* Keep reading this book (warning .. but come on Satruday or to hack night)

 # Getting this tutorial up and running.